eventbrite/javascript/react/testing.md

     let wrapper = mount(<Component isSelected={true} />);
     let selectAllCheckboxWrapper = wrapper.find(Checkbox).at(2);

-    expect(selectAllCheckboxWrapper).to.have.prop('isChecked', true);
+    expect(selectAllCheckboxWrapper).toHaveProp('isChecked', true);
 });
 ```

-The key in the "good" example is the third parameter passed to `getSingleSpecWrapper`.
-By default `getSingleSpecWrapper` will try to find a node with the specified `data-spec`.
+The key in the "good" example is the third parameter passed to `getSpecWrapper`.
+By default `getSpecWrapper` will try to find a node with the specified `data-spec`.
 But if you specify the component class (`Checkbox` in this case), it'll return a reference to the component wrapper.

 **[⬆ back to top](#table-of-contents)**